BjornFrierPedersen/it_sikkerhed_notes/_content/dictionary.md

 - **ChaCha20**: A symmetric stream cipher that uses a 256-bit key and is designed for high performance in software implementations.

 ## D
+- **DFD**: Data Flow Diagram - A graphical representation that depicts how data moves through an information system, showing processes, data stores, external entities, and the flow of information between them.
+Used extensively in threat modeling to identify trust boundaries and potential attack surfaces.
 - **DELETE**: An HTTP method used to remove resources, which requires proper access controls to prevent unauthorized deletion.
 - **DER**: Distinguished Encoding Rules - A binary encoding format for ASN.1 data structures, commonly used in certificates.
 - **DLP**: Data Loss Prevention - Technologies that detect and prevent data breaches, exfiltration, or unwanted destruction of data.